top of page

 Jo Finnerty, Finance Officer

-Jo is the newest member of IFAN’s team and is responsible for the day-to-day running of IFAN's accounts.
+Jo is responsible for the day-to-day running of IFAN's accounts.
 Having obtained AAT Level 3 Accounting, she has been employed in finance roles for over twelve years.
 She has worked eight of those in the charity finance sector including as Finance Officer for a mental health charity and volunteer Treasurer for a local Charitable Incorporated Organisation.
 Having seen and heard the pressures people are facing to feed themselves and their families adequate and nutritious meals in the media, Jo whole-heartedly supports IFAN’s vision to end the need for charitable food aid.

 Anna Gavurin, Volunteer